StanfordVL/BehaviorChallenge2021/README.md

 The valid challenge phases are: `behavior-minival-onboard-sensing-1190`, `behavior-minival-full-observability-1190`, `behavior-dev-onboard-sensing-1190`, `behavior-dev-full-observability-1190`, `behavior-test-onboard-sensing-1190`, `behavior-test-full-observability-1190`.

-Our iGibson Challenge 2021 consists of four phases:
+Our BEHAVIOR Challenge 2021 consists of four phases:

 - Minival Phase (`behavior-minival-onboard-sensing-1190`, `behavior-minival-full-observability-1190`): The purpose of this phase to make sure your policy can be successfully submitted and evaluated.
 Participants are expected to download our starter code and submit a baseline policy, even a trivial one, to our evaluation server to verify their entire pipeline is correct.
 The submission will only be evaluated on one activity.
 - Dev Phase (`behavior-dev-onboard-sensing-1190`, `behavior-dev-full-observability-1190`): This phase is split into Onboard Sensing and Full Observability tracks.
 Participants are expected to submit their solutions to **each** of the tasks separately because they have different observation spaces.
 The results will be evaluated on the dataset **dev** split and the leaderboard will be updated within 24 hours.